cloud-gov/cg-site/_docs/ops/maintenance-list.md

 ---

 ## Daily maintenance checklist
 {:.no_toc}

-The tasks on this checklist should be performed each day by the members of the `Platform experts` group currently on support rotation.
+The tasks on this checklist should be performed each day by the platform operator who is currently on the maintenance rotation.

 - table of contents
 {:toc}